linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 Officials at the Treasury and Congressional leaders were working around the clock to get the bailout bill passed.
 The process was painful: Convincing Republicans and Democrats to work together is hard enough during a normal year, but TARP was being considered only a month before a hotly contested presidential election.
 Republicans hated to look as though they were abandoning their free-market principles and their commitment to fiscal responsibility just to support a bank bailout.
 Democrats worried about giving a major legislative win to an outgoing Republican administration just before an election.
 And both Obama and McCain worried that the other would try to bolster his populist credentials by taking a stand against a so-called "Wall Street bailout."
 If that happened, Paulson worried, the bill would have little chance of passing.[46]

 But politics wasn't the only headache associated with TARP.
 While the Treasury had been working with Congress to get TARP passed, two of the biggest bank failures in US history occurred (WaMu and Wachovia), and several European countries had to step up and bail out their own banks.
-Treasury officials could see that  $700 billion in purchases of toxic assets wouldn't be enough to rescue markets.
-But if the money was put directly into the banks as capital, they could buy many times the$ 700 billion because they could lever up.
+Treasury officials could see that  \$700 billion in purchases of toxic assets wouldn't be enough to rescue markets.
+But if the money was put directly into the banks as capital, they could buy many times the\$ 700 billion because they could lever up.

 Even though they said they weren't going to put capital in the banks through TARP, they pushed to get authority to do it if necessary.
 The question would be how to do it fast and well.
 Rather than try to distinguish between healthy and unhealthy banks, an analytical nightmare, which would have prompted a lot of arguing and would have taken more time than they had while stigmatizing the banks they supported (which could have worsened the runs), the Treasury instead offered to buy preferred stocks on very attractive terms.
 This allowed it to put capital into 700 banks very quickly.